Mentouring – A 21 Convention Review

 Return & What’s Next?

-For the speakers, I hope this acts as fuel for future growth and desire to help get content out for those men who continue to struggle, plugged-in to a society who hates their authentic nature.
+For the speakers, I hope this event acts as fuel for future growth and desire to help get content out for those men who continue to struggle, plugged-in to a society who hates their authentic nature.

 For the attendees, I hope the words were received and a plan is being formulated to put them into action.